 When you’re all farm-ed out, head just across the road for a spot of lunch at the adjoining Jolly Waggoner pub.
 The Jolly Waggoner sources all of its meat and more than 100 different vegetables, fruit and herbs from Church Farm itself - so the menu couldn’t be more authentically local!
 Fresh, local and delicious…

-On your way to Bishop’s Stortford enjoy a stop in pretty Braughing where you can buy the local sausages as a souvenir of your visit.
+On your way to Bishop’s Stortford enjoy a stop in pretty Braughing where you can buy local sausages from The Braughing Sausage Company as a souvenir of your visit.

 Southern Country Park has something for all ages – quiet walks in a countryside setting, a small fishing pond, duck feeding, and lots of play equipment and space to explore.
 There's even a dog agility course to entertain your family pets! and lots of play equipment and space to run around.
 You could also enjoy a spot of shopping in Bishop’s Stortford, making time to stop for afternoon tea or coffee and cake in one of the pretty alleyway cafes off the main high street.
 Park life and shopping!

 Walk in the steps of the Tudors at Much Hadham’s Forge Museum and end your visit with a delicious meal in one of the area’s pretty village pubs.The Prince of Wales in the hamlet of Green Tye, just outside Much Hadham, serves a range of real ales, lagers, wines, spirits and ciders, as well as tasty evening menu.
 Enjoy the pretty garden and stunning rural setting in the summer and a real log fire in the winter months for extra warmth and a cosy atmosphere.
 A pretty village pub…